Generic Newton polygon for exponential sums in $n$ variables with parallelotope base: Nonvanishing of leading terms in universal coefficients

-\section{Nonvanishing of leading terms in universal coefficients.}
+\section{Nonvanishing of leading terms in universal coefficients}

 To show \eqref{tilde u} for $1\leq k\leq n+2$, it is enough to show the coefficient of one special term in $\widetilde u_{\mathbbm x_k^\pm}$ is not zero.
-Computing explicitly the contribution of this permutations of $\Delta_k^{\pm}$ to this special term, which itself was subdivided into simpler cases, allows us to prove \eqref{tilde u}.
+Computing explicitly the contribution of this permutation of $\Delta_k^{\pm}$ to this special term, which itself is subdivided into simpler cases, allows us to prove \eqref{tilde u}.